-I am a big fan of mortgage pre-approvals — in any interest rate climate.
+I am a big fan of mortgage pre-approval — in any interest rate climate.
 Even when mortgage interest rates are steady or falling.
 And doubly so when rates are creeping upwards, as we have seen in the past several months.

 Because the pre-approval will hold an interest rate for you while you continue to shop or make up your mind about refinancing your home.
 Even if rates rise a full percentage point, your rate is protected for 120 days.
 That is some pretty serious peace of mind.